$pringfield (or, How I Learned to Stop Worrying and Love Legalized Gambling): Plot

-At a town hall, Mayor Quimby fields suggestions on ways to improve Springfield's dwindling economy.
-Principal Skinner suggests the town legalize gambling to rejuvenate its economy; everyone, including frequent naysayer Marge, likes the idea.
-Mr. Burns and Quimby work together to build a casino, where Homer is hired as a blackjack dealer.
-Burns designs the casino himself, with his likeness atop a mermaid's body adorning its neon sign.
+At a town hall meeting, Mayor Quimby fields suggestions on ways to improve Springfield's faltering economy.
+Principal Skinner suggests the town legalize gambling to rejuvenate its economy.
+Everyone likes the idea, even Marge, who has become known for disapproving of the townspeople's ideas.
+Mr. Burns and Quimby work together to build a casino, and Homer is hired as a blackjack dealer.

 While waiting for Homer's shift to end, Marge finds a quarter on the casino floor and uses it to play a slot machine.
-When she wins, she immediately becomes addicted to gambling.
-Bart is too young to gamble at Burns' Casino, so he starts his own casino in his tree house, tricking Robert Goulet into performing there.
-Burns grows even richer from his casino, but his appearance and mental state deteriorate, making him resemble Howard Hughes.
-He develops paranoia and a profound fear of microscopic germs, urinating in jars and wearing tissue boxes instead of shoes on his feet.
+She wins and quickly develops a gambling addiction.
+Bart attempts to patronize the casino, but he is refused service because he is younger than the legal gambling age.
+This prompts Bart to transform his tree house into a casino for children.
+Burns grows even richer from his casino, but his appearance and mental state deteriorate.
+He develops a fear of germs and builds a wooden model plane called "The Spruce Moose", which he believes is big enough to hold human passengers.

-Marge spends all her time at the casino and neglects her family.
-She fails to notice when Maggie crawls away from the slots and is nearly mauled by a white tiger from Gunter and Ernst's circus act.
-She forgets to help Lisa make a costume for her geography pageant, forcing her to wear one poorly designed by her father, which consists of Homer creating a shoddy costume of "Florida" misspelled as "Floreda" on the front of it.
-Homer bursts into the casino searching for Marge.
+Marge's gambling addiction causes her to neglect her family.
+She stays in the casino for multiple days in a row, forcing Homer, Bart, and Lisa to make their own meals and do their own laundry, which they do poorly.
+Marge forgets to help Lisa make a costume for Springfield Elementary School's geography pageant.
+Homer makes a costume of Florida for Lisa, but it is misshapen and shabby, displaying the state's name as "Floreda".
+Lisa begins crying, which motivates Homer to cure Marge of her gambling addiction.

+Homer frantically runs throughout the casino, searching for Marge.
 Security cameras capture his rampage, causing Burns to demote him to his old job at the power plant.
 After realizing how much he misses the plant, Burns decides to return to it.
 When Homer confronts Marge for her behavior, she finally realizes she has a gambling problem and agrees to stop.

-Lisa wins a special prize in the geography pageant because Homer's poor costume design makes the judges think she did it all by herself.
-Ralph receives the same prize for his primitive costume: a note taped to his shirt that reads "Idaho".
+Lisa wins a prize in the geography pageant for children who "clearly had no help from their parents".
+Ralph receives the same prize for his costume, a note taped to his shirt that reads "Idaho".